ubaldot/defrecs/README.md

 3. ISR:s shall always be deferred to tasks.
 4. A component should be scheduled only in one periodic task.
 Avoid calling the same component from different periodic task.
 However, an already scheduled components can be called by a deferring tasks.
 5. Never use HAL functions in the application layer!
 6. Components shall communicate only through their publish/subscribe interfaces.
 7. Pay attention to your components scheduling.
-Some outputs may be sampled faster/slower than some inputs and that could lead to a number of problems.
+Some outputs may be sampled faster or slower than some inputs and that could lead to a number of problems.
 Be sure that the scheduling makes sense to your application.

-Here are some guidelines on how to write components:
+Here are some guidelines on how to design components:

 1. Each component must have a prefix, to be easily searched,
 2. Published signals must start with the prefix, e.g. `blink_led_state`
+3. Each signal must be published/subscribed through a mutex.
-3. Mutex for publishing/subscribing must contain the same name of the associated output, e.g. `blink_led_state` -> `mutex_blink_led_state`
+4. Mutex for publishing/subscribing must contain the same name of the associated output, e.g. `blink_led_state` -> `mutex_blink_led_state`
-4. Publish and subscribing functions is the same for all the components and must have the form `publish_<output_name>(...)`, e.g. `publish_blink_led_state(&led_state)`,
+5. Publish and subscribing functions is the same for all the components and must have the form `publish_<output_name>(...)`, e.g. `publish_blink_led_state(&led_state)`,
-5. The function to be placed in the scheduling must have the form `<prefix>_step`, e.g. `blink_step(PERIODIC_TASK)`,
+6. The function to be placed in the scheduling must have the form `<prefix>_step`, e.g. `blink_step(PERIODIC_TASK)`,
-6. Outputs shall be initialized in the `<prefix>_init()` function,
+7. Outputs shall be initialized in the `<prefix>_init()` function,
-7. In a component header file you must only include the prototypes for the init, the step and the subscribe functions.
+8. Component header files must include only the prototypes of the init, the step and the subscribe functions.